uga-libraries/aspace_scripts/README.md

    4. The email server from which you send your email report
    5. Your ArchivesSpace's staging database credentials, including username, password, hostname, database name, and port
 4. Run the script as `python3 ASpace_Data_Audit.py`

+### Script Arguments
+Each script has its own parameters, most not requiring any arguments to run.
+However, you will want to take time to adjust the script to meet your own needs.
+For instance, you may want to set up a 'data' and/or 'reports' folder in your code's directory to store exported CSV's, Excel spreadsheets, or any other outputs that are generated from the script.
+See the [Workflow](#Workflow) section for more info on what each script does.

 ## Workflow
 1. Select which script you would like to run